 That brings us to the question of what the best Android phones out there for modern gaming might be.
 With more games constantly flooding the app stores and augmented reality only just getting started, it’s clear that gaming will continue to be an important factor, if not the most important factor, in choosing a phone.
 So here’s our look at some of the best options.

 The Razer Phone was effectively built to appeal to gamers, and it does just that.
-We compared it to the OnePlus 5 and gave a few nods to each device (which is why OnePlus 5 does not have its own category here), but considering other opinions the Razer is consistently rated as one of the top options for gaming.
+Previously, we compared it to the OnePlus 5 and gave a few nods to each device (which is why OnePlus 5 does not have its own category here), but considering other opinions the Razer is consistently rated as one of the top options for gaming.
 Everything about it is optimized for the activity, which doesn’t make it perfect, but does help it come close.

 Samsung Galaxy S9

 Many will argue that currently, the iPhone X is the best phone in existence for gaming and most everything else.
 As usual, though, Samsung is nipping at Apple’s heels, and the Galaxy S9 is also an extraordinarily capable phone.
 Even marginal improvements in display and processing power from the S8 make a big deal with high-end mobile games; plus there’s the phone’s easy compatibility with Samsung Gear VR to consider.

 This phone doesn’t get as much attention in the U.S., but it’s another terrific option.
 Working on Android 8.0 and with the same chip as the Galaxy S9, it’s got all the perks you’d want in any high-powered Android device.
 Additionally, it has strong front-facing speakers and a vibration feature that combine to make gaming a little more sensory.

 This is in most respects a fairly average gaming smartphone – performing a little bit like you might imagine a slightly outdated Samsung Galaxy device would.
 However, it gets extra points for having its own gamepad attachments, which can take the mobile gaming experience to the next level.